Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have exploited a new mapping between stacked RFs and Deep CNNs, and demonstrated the practical benefits of this mapping for semantic segmentation.
-This is particularly important when dealing with limited amount of training data.
-In contrast to common CNN architectures, our specific architecture produces internal activation images, one for each class, which are of the same dimension as the input image.
-This enables us to gain insights on the semantic behaviour of the internal layers.
+We have exploited a new mapping between stacked DFs and deep ConvNets, and demonstrated the benefits for semantic segmentation with limited training data.
+Furthermore, we generalized this mapping to include fuzzy DTs with soft split decisions, and in the process garnered new insights into the CReLU activation function.

-There are many exciting avenues for future research.
-In the short term, we plan to refine the input convolution filters, which are currently fixed, during back-propagation.
-Another refinement is to incorporate drop-out regularization during training, which should lead to better generalization performance as has been shown for traditional CNN architectures.
-Also, the approximate mapping from a CNN architecture back to stacked RFs, and related test-time efficient architectures, may be further improved.
-In the midterm we are excited about extending our architecture and also merging it with existing CNN architectures.
-Since our internal activation images are directly interpretable, it is straight forward to incorporate differentiable model layers.
-It will be interesting to see how our specialized CNN behaves as part of a larger CNN network, for instance by placing it directly after the feature extraction layers of a traditional CNN.